-This convenience store in Georgetown serves a few different types of banh mi ranging from caramelized pork belly to sardine, but our favorite is the fish patty sandwich.
-Their tart pickled vegetables go together really nicely with the fried little seafood nuggets, and in addition to mayo, cilantro, and jalapeño, there’s a sweet chili glaze that ties everything together.
+This convenience store in Georgetown serves a few different types of bánh mì ranging from caramelized pork belly to sardine, but our favorite is the fish patty sandwich.
+Their tart pickled vegetables go together really nicely with the fried little seafood nuggets, and in addition to mayo, cilantro, and jalapeño, there’s a sweet chili glaze that adds the finishing touch.

-This International District institution has the best mayo of the bunch —perfectly creamy, well-seasoned, and they always seem to slather on the perfect amount to go with flavorful grilled pork and thick spears of cucumber.
-A banh mi and a Vietnamese iced coffee from Saigon Deli is one of the best combinations you get in the ID.
+This International District institution has the best mayo of the bunch —perfectly creamy, well-seasoned, and they always seem to slather on the ideal amount to go with flavorful grilled pork and thick spears of cucumber.
+A bánh mì and a Vietnamese iced coffee from Saigon Deli is one of the best combinations you get in the ID.

 This spot in the U-District has a secret weapon that really actually isn’t very much of a secret at all: their jalapeño cilantro aioli.
 If Sizzle & Crunch started selling this sauce by the bottle, we’d be first in line to buy.
 It’s tangy and herby with a slight kick, and it compliments their marinated meats and fresh bread effortlessly.
 Our go-to order here is a grilled beef sandwich, complete with a sunny side egg (and plenty of green aioli of course).

-Pane Pane isn’t a Vietnamese restaurant, so the teriyaki meatball is the only type of banh mi you’ll see here.
-But this sandwich is so incredible that it almost makes us cry every time we eat it.
+Pane Pane isn’t a Vietnamese restaurant, so the teriyaki meatball is the only type of bánh mì you’ll see here—and it's less of a bánh mì and more of a bánh mì-style sandwich.
+But it's so incredible that it almost makes us cry every time we eat it.
 There’s something about the combination of a soft, sweet soy sauce-glazed meatball cut with spicy sriracha mayo and crunchy daikon on house-baked bread that has so many phenomenal layers of texture and flavor.
 The cucumber in this glorious creation is served two ways (both raw and quick-pickled), and it features preserved jalapeños instead of fresh ones.